PostHog/posthog.com/contents/handbook/strategy/roadmap.md

 # 1. Reach parity

 PostHog went from 0 to a fully-featured analytics platform in an incredibly short period of time.
-Realistically, that did mean we had to cut some corners when it came to stability, usability and breath of analytics you could do with PostHog.
+Realistically, that did mean we had to cut some corners when it came to stability, usability and depth of analytics you could do with PostHog.

 In 2021, we're going to make sure that PostHog has all the features you love from other platforms.
 That way, self-hosting your product analytics doesn't need to be a compromise.